-Citizens, today is my last day in the mighty country of Norway, a place where my heart and soul truly feel most at home!
+Citizens, today is the last day of a trip to the mighty country of Norway, a place where My heart and soul truly feel most at home!

-In asking my Norwegian colleagues about a good recipe to share with TFD Nation, my friends Anne-Signe and Simen suggested this incredibly rich, yet elegantly simple porridge that is one of the national dishes of this most beautiful of the Nordic countries.
+In asking Norwegian colleagues about a good recipe to share with TFD Nation, My friends Anne-Signe and Simen suggested this incredibly rich, yet elegantly simple porridge that is one of the national dishes of this most beautiful of the Nordic countries.

 Rømmegrøt (sometimes rømmegraut in Nynorsk) is a simple but delicious Norwegian porridge made with sour cream, whole milk, wheat flour, butter, and salt.

 Rømme is a Norwegian word meaning a heavy sour cream made from cream or blend of whole milk and cream which is acidified; ‘grøt’ translates as porridge.
 Traditionally, rømmegrøt is a delicacy prepared for special occasions, including holidays.
 It is considered to be a traditional Norwegian dish.
 Recipes differ depending on the region of the country.

 Rømmegrøt is thick and sweet and is generally drizzled in butter and sprinkled with sugar and ground cinnamon.
 Because this is so rich, it is often served in small cups with a small amount of butter topped with brown sugar, cinnamon and cream.
 Traditionally it is eaten with cured meat.

 As noted on the fantastic blog northwildkitchen.com: